LtvnSergey/SQL-Fresh-Segments/analysis/4_index_analysis.md

 ### 5. Overall reasons why the max average composition might change from month to month

 - Max average composition might change from month-to-month due to such reasons as:

-	a.
-Some interest could be seasonal
+	1. Some interest could be seasonal
-	b.
-Customers become tired of similar interests (like 'Work Comes First Travalers)
+	2. Customers become tired of similar interests (like 'Work Comes First Travalers)
-	c.
-During the year an audience group in general could change
+	3. During the year an audience group in general could change
-	d.
-Current bussiness model is not appropriate and thus it should be modified
+	4. Current bussiness model is not appropriate and thus it should be modified